django/django/docs/concepts.rst

 but when things crash it's sent to more than one, which is not the trade-off we want.

-There are a couple of other limitations - messages must be JSON serialisable, and not be more than 1MB in size - but these are to make the whole thing practical, and not too important to think about up front.
+There are a couple of other limitations - messages must be JSON serializable, and not be more than 1MB in size - but these are to make the whole thing practical, and not too important to think about up front.